sinhp/Sina-Hazratpour/_posts/2017-05-08-how-to-think-about-liberty.md

 ## <a name="TwoWays"> </a> Two ways of conceiving the concept of liberty

-The idea of negative and positive liberty is not due to Berlin hismself and goes back at least to Kant. ([negative and positive liberty][2]) In this post I will try to first share my understanding of this essay and emphasise the importance and usefulness of having this distinction in mind for our political discourse.
+First, the idea of negative and positive liberty is not due to Berlin hismself and goes back at least to Kant. ([negative and positive liberty][2]).
+The terms *positive* and *negative* do not signify moral judgements, but rather are indicative of their philosophical meaning.
+As Berlin writes

+> The "positive" sense of the word "liberty" derives from the wish on the part of the individual to be his own master.

 Finally, I want to hint at insufficiency of this dichotomy in characterizing the notion of liberty in the realms of participation in shared political projects and also in relationships and love.